 You should do the following:

-At The University Mary Washington, program evaluation, is performed by the safety office and involves the following:
+At UMW, program evaluation is performed by OEMS and involves the following:

 - Conducting evaluations of the workplace as necessary to ensure that the provisions of the current written program are being effectively implemented and that it continues to be effective.